 Berberine is well appreciated for its antidiabetic and lipid-balancing effects, both of which impact fatty liver changes.
 The direct actions of berberine, however, are many more.

 Berberine reduces gut permeability and improves tight junction integrity, reducing the passage of lipopolysaccharide (LPS) into circulation.
-High systemic levels of LPS, also known as endotoxemia, plays a significant role in cholestasis and the related liver damage.
+High systemic levels of LPS, also known as endotoxemia, play a significant role in cholestasis and related liver damage.

 Berberine is shown to suppress obesity-associated inflammation and hepatic steatosis in mice via pathways related to an inflammatory complex known as JNK1, a protein kinase implicated in the development of steatohepatitis.
 Environmental stressors and pro-inflammatory cytokines strongly activate JNK1.

 The benefits of Berberine in NAFLD have also been demonstrated clinically in a randomized, parallel controlled, open-label clinical trial.
 In patients with NAFLD, Berberine was shown to restore standard hepatic architecture, lipid, and blood sugar metabolism, with significant improvements seen over the population who only implemented lifestyle changes.

 In our current world, where the toxins we take in are often food and beverage related, berberine may be of tremendous benefit in supporting long-term health.